SteveOv/debingest/README.md

 $ conda env create -f environment.yml
 ```

-You will need to activate this environment, prior to running the ingest
+You will need to activate this environment, whenever you wish to use the ingest
 pipeline, with the following command;
 ```sh
 $ conda activate debingest